rvjansen/oorexx/platform/unix/macos/install/Readme_ooRexx.txt

 all 3 at the same time.

 If you do not have .bash_profile enter touch .bash_profile in a terminal window to create it.
-Same for .zshrc if you are using Catalina.
+Same for .zshrc if you are using Catalina or later.

 PLEASE ALSO NOTE:
 ooRexx 5 can be installed anywhere, without any elevated rights, i.e. it is